pikepdf/pikepdf/README.rst

 `Informally <https://www.mozilla.org/en-US/MPL/2.0/FAQ/>`_, MPL 2.0 is a not a "viral" license.
 It may be combined with other work, including commercial software.
 However, you must disclose your modifications to pikepdf in source code form.
+In other works, fork this repository on Github or elsewhere and commit your contributions there, and you've satisfied the license.

 The ``tests/resources/copyright`` file describes licensing terms for the test suite and the provenance of test resources.